Browse My Elliptical Reviews & Recommendations

-With some manufacturers I’m also able to offer an exclusive discount.
+With some manufacturers I’m also able to offer exclusive discounts.
 As a trusted source of elliptical reviews, some brands give me coupons that you can use to save on your purchase.
 You can use them or not, it doesn’t matter to me either way.
 The point is I want you to find the elliptical you are looking for that will work best for you, not push you into a purchase that makes me money.
 You can always contact me if you have any questions.

 Popular Elliptical Reviews

-I can see website traffic and know how many times each page gets visited.
-Because of this, I can identify the most popular elliptical reviews on the site.
+As a starting point, following are the most popular elliptical reviews on the site.
 This doesn’t mean they are the best reviews or the most purchased elliptical online.
-These are just the reviews most widely read by Elliptical Review Guru visitors.
-So these aren’t necessarily top sellers but they are the most popular ones and a good starting point for you.
+These are just the reviews most widely read by Elliptical Review Guru visitors, and will give you a general idea of brands and models that people search for.

 Elliptical Buying Tips

 What should you be looking for in an elliptical?
 There are a lot of things you should consider.
 The Treadmill Doctor actually has a fantastic elliptical buying guide.
 It is a bit long, so here is the general idea of what you need to look for and be aware of.